-On 5 December 2018, from 14:00 to 15:00 (CET), Javier Serrano (CERN) and the Open Science Monitor Consortium will share the lessons learnt from White Rabbit case and discuss on how to foster open source scientific hardware in Europe.
+On the 5th of December 2018, Javier Serrano (CERN) and the Open Science Monitor Consortium shared the lessons learnt from the White Rabbit case and discussed on how to foster open source scientific hardware in Europe.

 - Javier Serrano, Physicist, engineer, initiator and leader of the White Rabbit project, co-author of the CERN Open Hardware Licence and founder of the Open Hardware Repository at CERN